Overview

 Redis®* Server on Ubuntu 26.04

-Redis® Common use cases
+Redis®* Common Use Cases

-Redis® Key features
+Redis®* Key Features

 Performance and data structures

-- In memory storage for sub millisecond response times
+- In-memory storage delivering sub-millisecond response times

 Availability and scale